Prague beer scene

 Evan Rail's blog is a good source of current gen although it tends to be a bit "journalisty"

-This one by an Argentinean living in Prague is more down to earth.
+This one by an Argentinean living in Prague is more down to earth and very enthusiastic!

 This excellent site tells you all you need to know about each and every Czech brewery.